-Several sections of the "General and Statistical Information" page may be pre-populated by PCG with information coming directly from DHHR/BMS.
-Some of these items may include: the National Provider Identification (NPI) number, the Medicaid Provider ID, and the Unrestricted Indirect Cost Rate.
+Several sections of the "General and Statistical Information" page may be pre-populated by PCG with information provided directly from DHHR/BMS.
+Some of these items may include: IEP Numerators and Denominators, the Specialized Transportation Numerator and Denominator, and the Unrestricted Indirect Cost Rate.
+These variables can be inputted at any time by PCG and therefore will not interfere with the district's ability to edit and certify their cost reports in a timely manner.

-Certain information for the following categories also may be required to be entered by the LEAs (or prepopulated per DHHR/BMSs request): Individualized Education Program (IEP) Ratio, and, if applicable, ratios pertaining to specialized transportation costs.
-In this case, the transportation ratios are only required when the district reports transportation costs.
+Certain information for the following categories also may be required to be entered by the LEAs (or prepopulated per DHHR/BMS's request).
+An example would be the One Way Trip denominator, which is only required when the district reports transportation costs.